REIMAGINING THE CORPORATE ENVIRONMENT

 With the increasingly important focus on work-life balance, Shell wanted their new campus to be an atypical work environment with a cohesive, focused and flexible ambiance inside and out.

-Work-life balance is the holy grail of most employees today and, therefore, most employers.
+Work-life balance is the holy grail of most employees today; therefore, it has become equally as important to employers.

 The amount of time most employees spend in today’s office environment is second only to the amount of time they spend at home.
 This coincides with one of the most competitive markets ever for attracting and retaining high-caliber professionals.
 The integration of this balance is changing how we view workplaces, as they are the new communities that are altering the parameters of landscape design.
 It’s also what drove the landscape design of this particular world-class office campus in West Houston.

 Shell Oil North American Headquarters, also known as Shell Woodcreek, is a certified LEED Gold office complex in Houston’s dynamic Energy Corridor.
 Growth in the energy sector after 2010 provided the conditions favorable to consolidate their corporate resources and expand their campus to meet the current needs.
 The expansion of 1.2 million square feet of office, conference, dining and health amenities prompted a re-imagining of what the new campus could be in light of the changes taking place in the workforce.

 Clark Condon was tasked to bring the outdoor and indoor settings together, naturally and consistently.
 The desired landscape would be a soft contrast to the form and arrangement of modern office buildings that define the central space.

 Part of the design challenge was to locate detention ponds, jogging and hiking trails, reforestation areas, and links to buildings in such a way that the campus maintained a cohesive and logical integration with architecture, yet remained focused as a natural setting.
 An additional design challenge was to protect the environment and shield it from its surroundings, as the site is adjacent to busy Interstate Highway 10.